 Protect your back with these five tips.

 This time of year, we’re busy beautifying our yards after winter has wreaked its havoc, and prepping our gardens for bountiful summer and fall produce.
 But all that raking, weeding and planting can take its toll on our backs.
-These tips from the U.S. Department of Health and Human Services and from Byron Stephens II, M.D., a spine surgeon practicing at Vanderbilt Bone & Joint in Franklin, Tennessee, will help you stave off back pain year-round:
+These tips from the U.S. Department of Health and Human Services and from Byron Stephens II, M.D., a Vanderbilt Spine Center specialist with Vanderbilt Orthopaedics, will help you stave off back pain year-round: